tdesposito/EH-Versioner/README.md

   }
 }
 ```
 Each file is searched for the corresponding `search` phrase with the current
+version, **OR** for JSON files the indicated `key`.
+When found replaced the
-version, and when found replaced with the same phrase with the NEW version.
-If
+search text or key is replaced with the NEW version.
+If the search fails, you
-the search fails, you get a warning.
+get a warning.

 ## (Maybe) To Do